interactive-intelligence/research-bootcamp/schedule.md

 Prerequisites: Intro to Neuro/AI course or similar experience with ML or neuroscience concepts.
 The due dates listed under assignments are the dates the tasks are *due by*, not started on.

-This is a **team-based** research project formulation bootcamp that will ensure the research you spend your time on is worthwile and doable!
+This is a **team-based** research project formulation bootcamp that will ensure the research you spend your time on is worthwhile and doable!

 ---

 ## Module 0: What interests you?